Non-Credit Certificate Program in Regulatory Writing

 The healthcare industry is constantly evolving.
 Shouldn’t your skills be, too?
 The University of Chicago’s Professional Education offers programs in Clinical Trials, Medical Writing and Editing, Editing, and now Regulatory Writing.
 These part-time programs cover everything from understanding and applying ethical guidelines to navigating the editing and submission processes for the FDA.

-Explore how you can become an expert medical writer in three leading areas:
+Become an expert medical writer in three leading areas:

 - Clinical Trials Management and Regulatory Compliance: Learn to use real-world clinical trials to reinforce your foundational knowledge and boost your career in clinical research.